larbi01/PFA_Luxe_Drive/README.txt

 You can install them using pip:

-pip install Flask Flask-MySQLdb Flask-WTF
+pip install Flask Flask-MySQLdb Flask-WTF Flask-login flask-werkzug

 After installing the dependencies, you can run the app using the following command: